HarlockOfficial/ytmusic_controller/README.md

-# ytmusic_controller
+# YouTube Music Controller
-Control youtube music using a telegram bot
+Control YouTube Music using a telegram bot